 The OpenInfra Foundation community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the OpenInfra Foundation's mission.
-We strongly believe diversity is our strength and want to promote an inclusive and safe environment.
+We strongly believe diversity is our strength and want to promote a collaborative, inclusive, and safe environment.

-We do not tolerate harassment in any form.
+We do not tolerate bullying or harassment in any form.
 If you believe someone is violating the OpenInfra Code of Conduct, please see our Reporting Guidelines below.

 OpenInfra Foundation community members strive to

-- Be considerate.
+Be considerate.
 Our work will be used by other people, and we in turn will depend on the work of others.
-Any decision we take will affect users and colleagues, and we should take those consequences into account when making decisions.
+Any decision we take will affect users, colleagues, communities, and the ecosystem, and we should take those consequences into account when making decisions.
 Remember that we're a world-wide community and we have a global base of users and of contributors.
 Even if it's not obvious at the time, our contributions to projects managed by the OpenInfra Foundation will impact the work of others.

 We take the following very seriously, and any violations may impact your ability to participate in the OpenInfra Foundation community